kohkimakimoto/goparallel/README.md

 two
 ```

-The Commands list is defined in a LTSV format at default.
+The commands list is defined in a LTSV format at default.
 Above examples use `cmd` key that defines command to execute.

 You can use `prefix` key to output of the commands with a prefix.